 There is always more work to be done and new volunteers, including families, are always welcome and appreciated.
 All tools, equipment and training are provided free.
-The group hold many social events including walks, quiz teams, curry nights, skittles nights, barbeques. email: fotp@btinternet.com photograph: Test Valley Borough Council splendid remnants of ancient woodland and wet grazing meadows along the valley of the Monks Brook, You are welcome to walk through the valley using the network of paths to discover the rich variety of wildlife on your doorstep.
+The group hold many social events including walks, quiz teams, curry nights, skittles nights, barbeques. email: fotp@btinternet.com photograph: Test Valley Borough Council through the valley using the network of paths to discover the rich variety of wildlife on your doorstep.
 Please respect these sensitive areas by keeping to the footpaths and leaving wildflowers for everyone to enjoy.